-When temperatures hover around 0ºF (-18°C), it can be tricky to find the right setup to be warm but not overheat.
-The right combination of layers and materials will keep you comfortable on a ride with friends or some friendly competition on race day.
+Editor’s Note: When temperatures hover around 0ºF (-18°C), it can be tricky to find the right setup to be warm without overheating.
+The right combination of layers and materials will keep you comfortable on a ride with friends or during friendly competition on race day.
 This week, Chelsea shares her favorite kit:

-I’ve believed for a long time that the only way to get through cold Minnesota winters is to find an enjoyable way to stay active outdoors, because nothing beats exercising and fresh air when it comes to avoiding the winter blues.
-I started as a cross country skier, and have transitioned into winter fat bike racing, and through both sports I have learned a ton about suiting up through years of trial and error.
-Now I have the honor of sharing with you what I wear fat biking in that 0ºF-15ºF (-18° to -9°C) temperature range!
+I have held a belief for a long time that the only way to get through cold Minnesota winters is to find an enjoyable way to stay active outdoors.
+Nothing beats exercising in fresh air when it comes to avoiding the winter blues.

-Next, I put on my Naughtvind Bibs over my wool t-shirt, then layer a zip up wool jersey, or two, over that.
-If I’m suiting up to go out for a fun ride with friends, I’ll probably wear two long sleeve jerseys since I’m probably not going to produce as much heat as if I were to be racing in these temps.
+Next, I put on my Naughtvind Bibs over my wool t-shirt, then layer a zip-up wool jersey, or 2, over that.
+If I’m suiting up to go out for a fun ride with friends, I’ll probably wear 2 long sleeve jerseys since I’m probably not going to produce as much heat as I would racing in these temps.

-Tucked into the neck of my jacket, I have been enjoying wearing a fleece neck gaiter due to its warmth and versatility.
+Tucked into the neck of my jacket, I have recently started wearing a fleece neck gaiter due to its warmth and versatility.
 I can leave it around my neck, cover my chin, or even pull it up over my ears to double up with my hat.
-Usually I’ll leave it between my lower lip and my chin in this temperature range, so that it doesn’t direct my breath up toward my glasses, which causes them to fog up.
+Usually, I’ll leave it between my lower lip and my chin in this temperature range, so that it doesn’t direct my breath up toward my glasses, which causes them to fog up.